Six Steps to Working with a Buyer's Broker

 - Leave the confirmation until the offer is presented.

-6. The licensee will then research prospective properties that meet your criteria, take you out, show your property, and find you the property of your dreams.
+6. The licensee will then research prospective properties that meet your criteria, take you out, show you property, and find you the property of your dreams.

 - Once they locate the property you desire, they will write up the offer for you to purchase the property.

-- After they explain the offer and you sign it, they will present the offer to the sellers, to the sellers' agent, or to both together, however, the presentation is structured.
+- After they explain the offer and you sign it, they will present the offer to the sellers, to the sellers' agent, or both together.
+However, the presentation is structured.
 At this presentation, they will also give the sellers a disclosure statement.
 That's correct!
 The licensee must present an agency disclosure statement to the sellers informing them they are exclusively representing you.

 - Assists you to close the escrow on the transaction.